 “Keeping the doctor away” is not a medical center best practice or a wise decision for anyone.
 But eating “an apple a day” is a worthy pursuit.
-At FirstLight Health System, we’re here for you, and we’re confident that your apple consumption will never replace your need for our care.
+At Welia Health, we’re here for you, and we’re confident that your apple consumption will never replace your need for our care.

 Curiosity about the age-old adage sparked our research into its origins.
 The first recorded use was in the 1860s in Pembrokeshire, Wales.
 The initial phrasing was, “Eat an apple on going to bed, and you’ll keep the doctor from earning his bread.”
 The saying evolved into “an apple a day, no doctor to pay” and “an apple a day sends the doctor away.”
 The version we know, came to be in 1922.

 Ancient Romans and Anglo-Saxons recognized the health benefits of apples, according to Caroline Taggart, author of “An Apple a Day: Old-Fashioned Proverbs and Why They Still Work.”
 The fruit also appeared in traditional Ayurvedic medicine, one of the world’s oldest holistic (or “whole-body”) healing systems, starting about 1,500 years ago in southern Asia.